What Is Rideshare Insurance and Why Do You Need It?

 Can I get rideshare insurance if I don't currently have full coverage?

 Yes, you can add a rideshare endorsement even without comprehensive and collision on your personal policy.
-However, keep in mind that Uber and Lyft's contingent physical damage coverage during Phase 2 and 3 only applies if you carry those coverages yourself.
-Without them, your vehicle repairs won't be covered during an active trip — making a full-coverage policy with a rideshare endorsement the most complete protection available.
+However, keep in mind that Uber and Lyft's contingent physical damage coverage during Phases 2 and 3 only applies if you already carry those coverages on your personal policy — and both platforms carry a $2,500 deductible.
+Without them, your vehicle repairs won't be covered during an active trip, making a full-coverage policy with a rideshare endorsement the most complete protection available.
+A non-owner car insurance policy is a separate option worth exploring if you don't own the vehicle you drive.